 See our top suggestions and reviews for Where to Stay in Cao Bang

 Banh Ap Chao is such a popular snack in Cao Bang that people call it “the soul” of this land.
 You can easily come across a local vendor selling VND 5000/piece of the cake.
-Locals make it by combining rice flour, a bit of seasoning, and some herbs, then fry it in a giant hot pan of oil.
+Locals make it by combining rice flour, a bit of seasoning, and some herbs, then frying it in a giant hot pan of oil.

 Roasted Duck